pintods/react-starter/README.md

 # react-starter

-react-starter is a react project with the goal of easing the development process by providing the components needed for authentication, token management, routing, and styling.
+react-starter is a react project with the goal of easing the development process by providing framework needed for authentication, token management, routing, and styling.

 ## Installing and Running